-Clause 3 of Specification C1.10a sets out the requirements for Group 1, Group 2, Group 3 and Group 4 materials.
+Specification C1.10 sets out the requirements for Group 1, Group 2, Group 3 and Group 4 materials.
 A test in accordance with either AS ISO 9239.1 or AS/NZS 3837 determines the group a material belongs to.
-The BCA permits Group 1, Group 2, Group 3 and Group 4 materials.
+The BCA permits the installation of Group 1, Group 2 and Group 3 materials.
 Group 1 materials are the best performing materials.
 Group 4 materials are the worst performing materials.